Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Discussion

 \subsection{Comparison with Cross-Fitted Regression-Adjusted HT}

-\citet{ghadiri2023finite} propose a finite-sample unbiased regression-adjusted Horvitz--Thompson estimator based on a cross-fitting approach; that is, the sample is split into two groups, a regression vector is learned separately within each group, and the fitted vector from one group is used to adjust the outcomes of the other.
-They consider only the setting where $p_i = 0.5$ for all $i$, and provide the following upper bound on the variance of their estimator:
+\citet{ghadiri2023finite} proposes a finite-sample unbiased regression-adjusted Horvitz–Thomp-\allowbreak son estimator built on cross-fitting.
+The procedure splits the sample into two groups, learns a regression vector within each group, and then uses each group’s fitted vector to adjust the outcomes in the other. \citet{ghadiri2023finite} considers only the case of constant $p_i=0.5$ for all $i$ and derives a high-probability upper bound on the variance of their estimator.
+Specifically, conditional on an event $\mathcal{E}$ that holds with probability at least $1-\delta$, the variance of the estimator in \citet{ghadiri2023finite} is bounded by